ometman/My-portfolio/README.md

 - **Can I use this project?**

-  - You can do so with permission from the Author
+  - Yes, but you can do so with permission from the Author

 - **Can I download and modify the code**